Nilita Vientós Gastón

-Petronila “Nilita” Vientos Gastón (June 5, 1903 – July 10, 1989) was an educator, writer, journalist and the first female lawyer to work for the Puerto Rico Department of Justice.
+Petronila "Nilita" Vientós Gastón (June 5, 1903 – July 10, 1989) was a Puerto Rican educator, writer and journalist, and the first female lawyer to work for the Puerto Rico Department of Justice.

 Early years

 Vientós Gastón was born in San Sebastián, Puerto Rico, a town located on the western region of Puerto Rico.
 Her parents moved to Havana, Cuba when she was only a child, where she received her primary education.
 After living in Cuba for various years, they moved to New York City, where she received her secondary education.
 In 1923, Vientós Gastón returned to Puerto Rico.

 Academic education

-She entered the University of Puerto Rico where she studied law and earned her degree.
+She entered the University of Puerto Rico School of Law where she studied law and earned her degree.
 In 1945, while she was a student, she founded and directed the magazine Asomante.
-She was granted a scholarship from the Rockefeller Foundation and studied literature at Kenyon College at Canton, Ohio.
+She was granted a scholarship from the Rockefeller Foundation and studied literature at Kenyon College at Gambier, Ohio.

 Professional career

 When Vientós Gastón returned to Puerto Rico, she was hired by her alma mater to teach literature.
-She was also hired by the Department of Justice of Puerto Rico, becoming the first woman hold this position.
+She was also hired by the Puerto Rico Department of Justice, becoming the first woman hold this position.
 She worked as an auxiliary prosecutor general for three decades.
 Vientós Gastón defended the use of the Spanish language in the courts of Puerto Rico, before the Supreme Court, and won.

 Vientós Gastón was a founding member of the Puerto Rican Academy of the Spanish Language.
 In 1946, Vientós Gastón became the first woman president of the Puerto Rican Athenaeum, a position which she held until 1961.
 She was also the first president of the PEN Club of Puerto Rico.